-Under China's disclosure of interest requirements, the Funds investing in "A" Shares via the Investment Manager's QFI license may be deemed to be acting in concert with other funds managed within the Investment Manager's group or a substantial shareholder of the Investment Manager and therefore may be subject to the risk that the relevant Funds' holdings may have to be reported in aggregate with the holdings of such other funds mentioned above should the aggregate holding triggers the reporting threshold under China law, currently being 5% of the total issued shares of the relevant Funds' holdings to the public and may adversely impact the performance of the Funds concerned.
+Under China's disclosure of interest requirements, the Funds investing in "A" Shares via the Investment Manager's QFI license may be deemed to be acting in concert with other funds managed within the Investment Manager's group or a substantial shareholder of the Investment Manager and therefore may be subject to the risk that the relevant Funds' holdings may have to be reported in aggregate with the holdings of such other funds mentioned above should the aggregate holding triggers the reporting threshold under China law, currently being 5% of the total issued shares of the relevant China listed company.
+This may expose the relevant Funds' holdings to the public and may adversely impact the performance of the Funds concerned.